JCSDA/jedi-docs/docs/inside/jedi-components/configuration/configuration.rst

 It's tempting to think of :code:`LocalConfiguration` objects as components of :code:`Configuration` objects but this is incorrect.
 One could in principle have an :code:`eckit::LocalConfiguration` object refer to the YAML file as a whole and a :code:`eckit::Configuration` object refer to a single section, though this is rarely done.
 The **Local** in LocalConfiguration refers to a local component of the JEDI code, not a local section of the YAML file.
 You can create, access, and even change :code:`eckit::LocalConfiguration` objects in a way that is not possible with :code:`eckit::Configuration` objects.
 In short, :code:`LocalConfiguration` objects are local instantiations of :code:`Configuration` objects that you can use to access the configuration file.

 Variables, parameters, and other settings in the config file can be read by means of the various :code:`get` methods of the :code:`eckit::Configuration` class.
 Paths are relative to the top-level of the YAML/JSON hierarchy that is contained in the Configuration object.
 Two examples are shown :ref:`above <config-cpp-seg1>`.
-Since the :code:`fullConfig` object contains the entire YAML file, the top level of the hierarchy includes the top-level components of the :ref:`YAML file <yaml-file>`, for example the variables **window begin** and **window length**, as well as the multi-component YAML object **observations**.
-The first of these top-level variables is read using the :code:`config.getString()` method and placed into the local variable :code:`winlen`.
+Since the :code:`fullConfig` object contains the entire YAML file, the top level of the hierarchy includes the top-level components of the :ref:`YAML file <yaml-file>`, for example multi-component YAML objects **time window** and **observations**.
+The first of these top-level variables is read using the :code:`config.getSubConfiguration()` method and placed into the local variable :code:`timeWindow`.
 One could access other levels of the hierarchy using periods as separators, for example:

 .. code-block:: C++